Skip to main content

 Cluster

-A cluster is a group of nodes provisioned using Virtual Machines.
+A cluster is a collection of nodes provisioned using Virtual Machines.

 Cluster types

-Hadoop Eco offers the following types: Core Hadoop, HBase, Trino, and Dataflow.
+Hadoop Eco offers the following cluster types: Core Hadoop, HBase, Trino, and Dataflow.

 TypeDescription